-This module aims to examine the mechanics of human movement, identifying the internal and external forces acting on the human body and the effects of these forces.
+This module examines the mechanics of human movement, identifying the internal and external forces acting on the human body and the effects of these forces.
 Particular emphasis will be placed on applying the theoretical principles of biomechanics to sport and exercise.

 The module aims to provide a basic knowledge of the structure and function of the human body, this module will focus on anatomical, biochemical and physiological integration necessary for human movement production.
+Initial examination will develop an understanding of structures and processes relating to biological energy processing and systems and the relationship between anatomical structures and physical functions.
 The student will develop an integrated systems approach to human movement, examining endocrine, neural and muscular functions required for movement initiation.

-This module aims to develop students' study skills and introduce them to the underpinning concepts of scientific study and research methods.
-This module will enable the student to benefit more fully from the higher education learning environment and develop their reflective practice, along with an understanding of the philosophy of science as related to scientific study in sport and exercise.
+This module aims to develop useful study skills for the sport and exercise scientist and provide an introduction to the underpinning concepts of scientific study and research methods.
+This module will enable the student to benefit fully from the higher education learning environment and develop their reflective practice, along with developing an understanding of the philosophy of science as related to scientific study in sport and exercise.

 Applied Movement Analysis

-This module aims to enable students to build on knowledge they gained at Level One within Biomechanical Basis of Human Movement.
-It will involve the delivery of more advanced theoretical concepts and their application to practical sport assessment.
+This module aims to enable students to build on practical knowledge and skills gained at level 1 within Biomechanical Basis of Human Movement.
+It will involve how to assess human movement through different kinetic, kinematic and performance analysis techniques and the delivery of application of theoretical concepts to practical sport assessment.

-This module aims to build directly on the key concepts delivered at Level One through the Research Methods 1 module.
-Advancing an understanding of research enquiry, the module will introduce a wide range of methodologies applicable to sport and exercise science research.
+This module aims to build directly on the key concepts delivered at level 1 through the Research Methods 1 module.
+Advancing an understanding of research enquiry, the module will introduce a wide range of methodologies applicable to exercise, physical activity, health and sport performance research.
 Enabling independent research activities, the development of analytical skills will be evolved through applied evidence-based practice.

 Sport and Exercise Psychology